WrongAlice/big-to-do/README.md

 React to do list
-using local stoage to persista data https://big-to-do.vercel.app
+using local stoage to persist data https://big-to-do.vercel.app